jfpoilpret/fast-arduino-lib/dox/tutorial.md

 - MCP23008 (8-Bit I/O Expander)
 - MCP23017 (16-Bit I/O Expander)

-FastArduino core I2C API is defined in several headers (namespcae `i2c`) and made of a few types:
+FastArduino core I2C API is defined in several headers (namespace `i2c`) and made of a few types:
 - `i2c.h` contains a few constants and enumerations used everywhere else in the I2C API
-- `i2c_handler.h` defines several template classes defining different kinds of "I2CManager" which are central to the API
+- `i2c_handler.h` defines several template classes defining different kinds of "I2C Manager" which are central to the API
 - `i2c_device.h` mainly defines `i2c::I2CDevice` template class, which is the abstract base class of all concrete I2C devices

 Other more specific headers exist but shall not be directly included in programs.

-In FastArduino, I2C communication is centralized by an I2CManager; there are several flavors of I2CManager defined in FastArduino, with distinct characteristics such as:
+In FastArduino, I2C communication is centralized by an I2C Manager; there are several flavors of I2C Manager defined in FastArduino, with distinct characteristics such as:
 - synchronous (all MCU) or asynchronous (ATmega only)
 - I2C mode supported (fast 400kHz or standard 100kHz)
 - policy to follow in case of failure during an I2C transaction
 - ...

-In this tutorial, we will use the simplest I2CManager provided by FastArduino: `i2c::I2CSyncManager`, which handles only synchronous (blocking) I2C operations.
+In this tutorial, we will use the simplest I2C Manager provided by FastArduino: `i2c::I2CSyncManager`, which handles only synchronous (blocking) I2C operations.

-There are also asynchronous I2CManagers but they will not be explained here.
+There are also asynchronous I2C Managers but they will not be explained here.
 If you want to learn more about there, please take a look at the API and examples using it.

 In order to illustrate concretely I2C API usage in this tutorial, we will focus on a concrete